inttter/iinter.me/content/steam.md

 ### UI

-The UI, while deep, is simple.
-There's four sections, Store, Library, Community, and one with your username.
-Like I mentioned earlier, it takes me three clicks to open a game:
+The UI is clean, plain and simple.
+There are four sections.

+* **Store**
-* Open Steam
+* **Library**
-* Click on game I want to play
-* Click 'Play'
+* **Community**
+* **Username**, which contains profile-related options

-Simple as that, no lag, nothing, unlike Rockstar, which for some reason, eats my PC's resources up.
-The UI did recently [get a redesign](https://steamcommunity.com/games/593110/announcements/detail/3686801719529689368), which also made it look nicer.
+There is no lag, issues, or anything, which is unlike Rockstar.
+For some reason, it eats my computer's resources up.
+The UI did recently [get a redesign](https://steamcommunity.com/games/593110/announcements/detail/3686801719529689368) as well, which also made it look nicer.

 | Old | New |
 | ------ | ------- |
 | <img src="/blog/steam/old-ui.png"> | <img src="/blog/steam/new-ui.png">

-Although, some parts of the UI have taken quite a while to update.
-An example of this is the Server Browser, commonly used in games with community maps, such as [CS2](https://store.steampowered.com/app/730/CounterStrike_2/) and [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/), which was only updated 11 months ago, prior to which had been many years without change:
+Although, some parts of the UI have taken quite a while to update, or have not been updated in years.
+An example of this is the Server Browser, commonly used in games with community maps and/or servers, such as [CS2](https://store.steampowered.com/app/730/CounterStrike_2/) and [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/).
+The Server Browser was only updated 11 months ago, prior to which had been many years without change.

 | Old | New |
 | ------ | ------- |